 Letters dialectically oscillates between sociological, ethnographic observations about Scandinavia and some intense mutual masturbation of Wollstonecraft and nature itself.
 This pleasure occurs most intensely when the speaker experiences jouissance with the landscape as she literally exchanges materiality with it.
 She describes this phenomenon through language that slips and slides through its substitutive signifiers.
 Having established her “desultory manner” quite soundly by the time she arrives in Norway, the speaker of the letters, particularly when describing nature’s materiality and the affects circulating within these scenes, rises to a lyrical lilt whose écriture creates something of a posthuman jouissance.
-Resounding a fairly keening pitch while looking down upon the ocean from a precipice outside Tønsberg, she writes, “With what ineffable pleasure have I not gazed—and gazed again, losing my breath through my eyes—my very soul diffused itself in the agitated waves, melted in the freshening breeze, or, taking its flight with fairy wing, to the misty mountains which bounded the prospect, fancy tript [sic] over new lawns . . .”
-(Letters 50).
+Resounding a fairly keening pitch while looking down upon the ocean from a precipice outside Tønsberg, she writes, “With what ineffable pleasure have I not gazed—and gazed again, losing my breath through my eyes—my very soul diffused itself in the agitated waves, melted in the freshening breeze, or, taking its flight with fairy wing, to the misty mountains which bounded the prospect, fancy tript [sic] over new lawns” (50).
 She follows this description, in the next paragraph, with the very quotable line, “I endeavoured to calm an impetuous tide—laboring to make my feelings take an orderly course.—It was striving against the stream” (50).
-This feminine gush may partake in the vibrations of sensibility so often wrought through metaphors of swiftly titling winds and waters.
+This feminine gush may partake in the vibrations of sensibility so often wrought through metaphors of swiftly tilting winds and waters.
 Yet, here, the description also registers that gush and pull of desire—the pleasures of gazing and losing breath, the diffusion and loss of the subject into others, a series of objects that are themselves already indiscrete.
-The agitated waves, the freshening breeze, the fairy wing, misty mountains, and new lawns all bespeak a fluxing materiality, perhaps something closest, in psychoanalytic terms, to what Bracha Ettinger would call a part-object or part-subject.
-The intermingling of the human and nonhuman occurs, or leads to, those maternal tides of labor and laboring, as Wollstonecraft’s chiastic description of one in terms of the other—the tide as female ejaculation, the speaker’s body as literally melting into thin air.
-The laboring to make and unmake feelings, those new materialist impersonal affects, that matter and energy that circulates through human and nonhuman, entangles them both into something more than the feminized natural body of part-objects and part-subjects.
+The agitated waves, freshening breeze, fairy wing, misty mountains, and new lawns all bespeak a fluxing materiality, perhaps something closest, in psychoanalytic terms, to what Ettinger would call a part-object or part-subject.
+The intermingling of the human and nonhuman occurs in or leads to those maternal tides of labor and laboring, just as Wollstonecraft’s chiastic description of one in terms of the other—the tide as female ejaculation, the speaker’s body as literally melting into thin air.
+The laboring to make and unmake feelings—those new materialist impersonal affects, that matter and energy that circulates through human and nonhuman, entangling them both into something more than the feminized natural body of part-objects and part-subjects.

-As I’ve argued elsewhere, Wollstonecraft, like many other women writers of the Romantic period often uses this type of personification not to anthropomorphize nature, but to intertwine irretrievably human and nonhuman—on a material level, not just metaphorically.
+As I’ve argued elsewhere, Wollstonecraft, like many other women writers of the Romantic period often uses this type of personification not to anthropomorphize nature but to intertwine irretrievably human and nonhuman on a material level, not just metaphorically.
 At a later moment, in the forests of Tønsberg, Wollstonecraft takes the reverse tactic of personifying the trees: “Not nymphs, but philosophers, seemed to inhabit them—ever musing; I could scarcely conceive that they were without some conscious existence—without a calm enjoyment of the pleasure they diffused” (Letters 57).
-Sounding rather like F. W. Schelling writing of plant souls, the speaker pose trees as musing philosophers who spread their consciousness and musings through diffusion.
-Though to diffuse could be material or immaterial, the word may hint at least, or anticipate two material meanings arising, according to the OED, at the start of the nineteenth century—to cause two substances to intermingle or to spread one’s limbs out.
+Sounding rather like F. W. Schelling writing of plant souls, the speaker poses trees as musing philosophers who spread their consciousness and musings through diffusion.
+Though to diffuse could be material or immaterial, the word may anticipate two material meanings arising, according to the OED, at the start of the nineteenth century—to cause two substances to intermingle and to spread one’s limbs out.
 Such a dispersal literally, physically extends pleasure mutually enjoyed through a posthuman jouissance.
 That is, a surplus of enjoyment transpires in the diffusion of human and nonhuman, through intertwined play of materialities and écriture.